-June 2020 marks fifty years since the first Pride parades took place in New York, Los Angeles, San Francisco and Chicago, commemorating the Stonewall Riots of the previous summer.
-But no one could have predicted just how different Pride Month 2020 would turn out to be.
+It's more than half a century since the first Pride parades took place in New York, Los Angeles, San Francisco and Chicago, commemorating the Stonewall Riots of the previous summer.

-You can read more about the history of Pride here, or follow the links in the descriptions to find out more about the inspiring figures featured below.
+You can read more about the history of Pride here, or follow the links in the descriptions to find out more about the inspiring people featured below.

 16 Pride Icon Names

 Long before the concept of “intersectionality” was on anyone’s radar, writer, feminist and civil rights activist Audre Lorde was shining a light on the most marginalized in society.